jiyanggao/TALL/README.md

 The sentence temporal annotations on [Charades](http://allenai.org/plato/charades/) dataset are available here: [train](https://drive.google.com/file/d/1ZjG7wJpPSMIBYnW7BAG2u9VVEoNvFm5c/view?usp=sharing), [test](https://drive.google.com/file/d/1QG4MXFkoj6JFU0YK5olTY75xTARKSW5e/view?usp=sharing).
 The format is "[video name] [start time] [end time]##[sentence]".
 You may want to generate the skip-thought embeddings and C3D features on Charades-STA, and modify the codes slightly to reproduce the experiments.

 ### Updates on Charades-STA performance
+I did some anno cleaning for Charades-STA (compared to the version I used in ICCV paper), the updated performance is listed below.
+Please compare to these results when using Charades-STA.

 | Model            | R@1,IoU=0.5 | R@1,IoU=0.7 | R@5,IoU=0.5 | R@5,IoU=0.7 |
 | :--------------- | ----------: | ----------: | ----------: | ----------: |
 | CTRL (aln)       |   17.69     |    5.91     |    55.54    |     23.79   |